50,000 signatures reached

 Zane died in his home on 8 February 2014, a day after his home in Chertsey was hit by severe floods.
 His parents Nicole and Kye were hospitalised in a critical condition.

 In short, it appears that the very agencies here to protect us believe the truth will do more harm than good.
 Their focus is on the avoidance of national hysteria over the possible risk posed by old contaminated, undisclosed landfill sites throughout the UK.
-How many are there?
-Could you be living by one?
-Zane’s parents are deeply concerned that all possible causes of his death are not being investigated fully.

-Mr Gbangbola said: “We really want to push and find answers because it is wrong that these risks can occur.
+He said, “We really want to push and find answers because it is wrong that these risks can occur.
 Ideally this is something we would like to be able to highlight nationally.
 This deadly gas has come from somewhere, the authorities need to admit its presence, investigate its source and act to prevent more deaths and illness.”
 He said “We miss Zane every second of the day and all those who spent time with Zane commented that Zane was a truly remarkable boy.
 We would not want anyone else to experience this pain and burden of a living hell”.